deborapereira/actions_of_fs_workers/results/README.md

 |trim/pare| cut off (irregular or unwanted parts) [4] |
 |  whip   | mixing method in which foods are vigorously beaten in order to incorporate air [1] |
 |  wipe   | clean or dry (something) by rubbing its surface with a cloth, a piece of paper, or one's hand [4] |

+\* Rotate, in the books, is usually a movement around an internal axis (spin).
+(In contrast, the verbs related to mixing are usually rotations around an external axis - e.g., the beating/whipping movement in planetary mixers.)

 ** The verb *sew (up)* is used in the Italian culinary book [3] in similar contexts to the use of the verb *truss* in the book [1], i.e. for closing meat pieces involving other parts (e.g. when stuffing chicken) before cooking.